safe-global/safe-wallet-web/src/components/settings/ImportAllDialog/documentation.md

 #### Added safes

-Added safes are stored in one entry per chain.
+Added safes are stored under one entry per chain.
-Each entry has a key in this format: `_immortal|v2_<chainPrefix>__SAFES` Chain prefix is either just the chainId or prefixes for the following chains:
+Each entry has a key in following format: `_immortal|v2_<chainPrefix>__SAFES` The chain prefix is either the chain ID or prefix, as follows:

 ```
   '1': 'MAINNET',